thelauchpoint/theinterview/apps/nativescript-theinterview/README.md

 So you think you a ready to work on some nativescript code, lets see what you got!

+# Objectives

+More detailed information is in the code comments for your tasks.
+This objective is a continuation of the web/angular ones.
+Please complete those first.

 ## Number 1

 - We are asking you to take an array of objects and display them in a NativeScript ListView, working on both iOS and Android.